Figure 1. Adult male cougars stand about 30 inches tall at the shoulder. (Photo by Rich Beausoleil.)

 Sleek and graceful, cougars (Puma concolor, Fig. 1) are solitary and secretive animals rarely seen in the wild.
 Also known as mountain lions or pumas, cougars are known for their strength, agility, and awesome ability to jump.
 Their exceptionally powerful legs enable them to leap 30 feet from a standstill, or to jump 15 feet straight up a cliff wall.
 Cougars use their paws and claws to trip prey (i.e. a swat to the rear legs) or grab it with their claws, then use their claws to hold their prey while delivering the kill-bite.
 A cougar’s strength and powerful jaws allow it to take down and drag prey larger than itself (Fig. 2).

-Cougars are the largest members of the cat family in North America.
+Cougars are the largest members of the cat family in Washington.
 Adult males average approximately 140 pounds but in a perfect situation may weigh 180 pounds and measure 7-8 feet long from nose to tip of tail.
 Adult males stand about 30 inches tall at the shoulder.
 Adult female cougars average about 25 percent smaller than males.
 Cougars vary in color from reddish-brown to tawny (deerlike) to gray, with a black tip on their long tail.

 Wildlife offices throughout the state receive hundreds of calls a year regarding sightings, attacks on livestock and pets, and cougar/human confrontations.
 Our increasing human populations and decreasing cougar habitat may create more opportunities for such encounters.

 - Hike in small groups and make enough noise to avoid surprising a cougar.